 Itch is a major symptom of eczema, and if you have ever had this skin condition, you’ll know how uncomfortable it can be.
 Over the years, it has been shown that acupuncture can help reduce itching caused by eczema.

 In the acupuncture practice, it is said that acupuncture for eczema helps to reduce heat, dampness, and wind as they are common causes of itch in eczema.
 Acupuncture can also help to reduce itch by lowering the activation of basophils.
 Basophils are white blood cells causing the inflammatory activities of eczema.

-Acupressure has to do with the application and massage of pressure into acupuncture points.
+Acupressure has to do with the application and massage or pressure into acupuncture points.
 Acupressure is a great option for eczema because it is a process that you can go through by yourself.
-It has also shown great potential for reducing itching
+It has also shown great potential for reducing burning and other painful sensations.

 Acupuncture for Eczema Helps Improve Health Overall